There are two ways to add new functions to MySQL:

 Additionally we recommend you to take a look at 'mylua', which you can find in the Contrib directory.
 See section D Contributed Programs.
 Which this you can use the LUA

-language to load a procedure at runtime into mysqld
+language to load a procedure at runtime into mysqld.

 analyse([max elements,[max memory]])